p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

         response = {type: 'secret'};
 ```

-If someone issues this command, then server sends a cookie `flag` with designated value.
+If someone issues this command, then server sends a cookie `flag` with a designated value.
 From the description of the command we can guess that admin already has this cookie set, so our goal is to steal the cookie.
-We notice here that there is a way to add more parameters to the cookie header, so theoretically we could set secret with value `; Path=/whatever;` and thus overwrite the original intended cookie Path parameter.
+We notice here that there is a injection that allows us to add more parameters to the cookie header, so theoretically we could set secret with value `; Path=/whatever;` and thus overwrite the original intended cookie Path parameter.
 This is useful, because it means we could use `/secret something; domain=gooe.com` to avoid setting a new cookie, so we won't overwrite the original flag someone might have stored in the cookie.
-Stealing cookie would seem like a classic XSS task, however if we check `Content Security Policy` we can see that the whole application has:
+Stealing cookie would seem like a classic XSS task, however if we check the `Content Security Policy` header we can see that the whole application has:

 ```
 default-src 'self';